TottenDC/postcard/README.md

 Alternatively, you can set your Node environment to production and only run `npm start` from the root directory.

-Final project is at [here](https://postcard-app.herokuapp.com/).
+Final project is [here](https://postcard-app.herokuapp.com/).
 Enjoy!